PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_RTC_ALARM - Enable if the RTC hardware supports setting of an alarm.
 A callback function will be executed when the alarm goes off

+	CAN driver

+		CONFIG_CAN - Enables CAN support (one or both of CONFIG_STM32_CAN1 or CONFIG_STM32_CAN2 must also be defined)
+		CONFIG_CAN_FIFOSIZE - The size of the circular buffer of CAN messages.
+		  Default: 8
+		CONFIG_CAN_NPENDINGRTR - The size of the list of pending RTR requests.
+		  Default: 4

 	SPI driver

 		CONFIG_SPI_OWNBUS - Set if there is only one active device